Glee Club Auditions – Frequently Asked Questions

 Who can join the Glee Club?

 While the Glee Club is primarily an undergraduate institution, anyone at Penn (including grad students and staff) who can commit to our schedule of rehearsals and performances is eligible to join.
-For musical reasons, the chorus is only open to male singers; however, females as well as males are valued members and are welcome to join the Club as accompanists, band members, or members of the technical staff.
+For musical reasons, the chorus is only open to male-identifying singers; however, people of all gender identities are valued members and are welcome to join the Club as accompanists, band members, or members of the technical staff.

 After conducting a range test, we ask potential singers to sing 30 seconds of a song.
 The song should accurately reflect their style and range, although it is perfectly okay to perform something as simple as “Happy Birthday!”
-In addition, auditionees should be prepared to sight-read music.
-However, the ability to sight-read music is certainly not a prerequisite for membership.
+Also, we ask auditionees to sight-read music and do a tonal memory exercise.
+However, these two exercises are certainly not prerequisites for membership.
 There will also be a simple dance audition.
 To conclude, there will be a brief and casual interview to get to know auditionees better.

 The President and Director of the Glee Club are in the audition room for all singing auditions.

-What will auditions for instrumentalists (as accompanists and as Band members) consist of?
+What is the audition process like for instrumentalists (as accompanists and as Band members)?

-Potential Glee Club instrumentalists are asked to play 30 seconds of a song, which should accurately reflect their style and proficiency.
+We ask potential Glee Club instrumentalists to play 30 seconds of a song, which should accurately reflect their style and proficiency.
 There may also be sight-reading exercises and improvisational exercises depending on your instrument.
 Additionally, there will be a short interview to get to know the auditionee.

 Band auditions will involve our Band Director, along with the President and Director.

-Email our Band Director, Will Drobnick, for more information!
+Email our Band Director, Tomoki Tashiro, for more information!